 During the discovery process, your lawyer will be looking for information that can be used as evidence of fault by the defendant.
-For example, if you have filed a medical malpractice lawsuit because you were injured by a doctor or other provider, your attorney will be looking for evidence that your health care professional did not follow the accepted standard of care when treating you.
 If you were injured in a car wreck, your legal team will be seeking evidence that the other driver was texting, driving drunk, exceeding the speed limit, not paying attention, or engaging in some other behavior that would be considered negligent under the law.

 Texas Civil Procedure Changes That Limit Discovery

 The specifics of the discovery process vary from state to state.
 The State of Texas, for example, adopted new rules of Civil Procedure in 2011 designed to discourage irresponsible litigation and expedite trials when damages are less than $100,000.
 An important change in the law is the introduction of much tighter deadlines for conducting discovery in expedited cases.
 The process must be completed within 180 days after the first discovery request (seeking testimony or documents) is served.
 Additionally, oral depositions under these rules are limited to six hours unless the parties agree to more, and even then, the sworn statements are limited to 10 hours.

 In addition to the time limits imposed on discovery during expedited cases, each party is limited to 15 discovery requests in each category: interrogatories, requests for admissions, and requests for production.
 In layman’s terms, these types of discovery commonly involve answering written or oral questions, examining evidence and obtaining a medical or psychological exam.
 There is usually no limit on very general, standard requests, known as disclosures.